 1. How much fiber does cabbage provide?

-One cup serving of chopped cabbage offers two grams of fiber, which constitutes 9% of recommended daily value of 25 grams fiber (17).
+Cabbage is a fiber-rich food.
+One cup serving of chopped cabbage offers two grams of fiber, which constitutes 9% of the recommended daily value of 25 grams of fiber (15).

 2. Can thyroid patients eat cabbage?

-Cabbage is a goitrogenic food which interferes with thyroid functioning.
-It can block the thyroid potential to utilize iodine which otherwise helps in the normal functioning of the gland.
-You should avoid cabbage if you are having hypothyroidism as it can further slow down the hormone production (18).
+Cabbage is a goitrogenic food that interferes with thyroid functioning.
+It can block the thyroid’s potential to utilize iodine which otherwise helps in the normal functioning of the gland.
+You should avoid cabbage if you are having hypothyroidism as it can further slow down hormone production (16).

 3. Does cabbage cause constipation during pregnancy?